waw3/make/docs/documentation.md

 ### Social Profiles &amp; RSS {#social-profiles-and-rss}

-Social icons linked to your social profiles can be displayed in either the header or footer.
+Social icons linked to your social profiles can be displayed in the header and/or footer.
 Before these icons can appear in either location, you must add your links in this section.
-Additionally, you can toggle an RSS link in these locations.
+Additionally, you can toggle Email and RSS icons in this section.

-For each input field, add the *full link* to your profile for the corresponding service.
-Additionally, you can add your email address and an alternate RSS URL for additional links for those services.
-You can also hide the default RSS link by checking the *Hide default RSS feed link* box.
+For each input field, add the **full link** (including `http://`) to your profile for the corresponding service.
+If you would prefer not to show any RSS icon, you can hide it by checking the _Hide default RSS feed link_ box.

 Within the Customizer, you can set icons for 9 popular services.
-To customize your services and order of the services, you can implement a *custom social menu* using the following steps:
+To add other services or change their order, you can implement a _custom social menu_ by following these steps:

-1. Go to *Appearance &rarr; Menu* in the WordPress admin.
+1. Go to _Appearance &rarr; Menu_ in the WordPress admin.
-2. Click *create new menu*.
+1. Click _create a new menu_.
-3. Title the menu "Social Menu".
+1. Give the menu a name like "Social Menu".
-4. Click *Create Menu*.
+1. Click _Create Menu_.
-5. Click the *Links* header on the left hand side of the page.
+1. Click the _Links_ header on the left side of the page.
-6. Type a link (e.g., https://www.facebook.com/thethemefoundry) to one of your social profiles in the *URL* field.
+1. Type a link (e.g., https://www.facebook.com/thethemefoundry) to one of your social profiles in the *URL* field.
-7. Give the link a title by typing it into the *Link Text* field.
+1. Give the link a title by typing the name of the service into the *Link Text* field.
-8. Click *Add to Menu*.
+1. Click *Add to Menu*.
-9. Repeat steps 5-8 to add additional social profiles.
+1. Repeat the above steps to add additional social profiles.
-10. Under the *Menu Settings* heading, next to the *Theme locations* label, check the *Social Profile Links* box.
+1. Under the _Menu Settings_ heading, next to the _Theme locations_ label, check the _Social Profile Links_ box.
-11. Click *Save Menu*.
+1. Click _Save Menu_.

 Adding your social links as a custom menu allows you to sort your profiles and add as many as you want.
-The theme supports icons for following services:
+The **Make** theme currently supports icons for following services:

 * App.net
 * BitBucket